Venni Vetti Vecci

 Venni Vetti Vecci is the debut studio album by American rapper Ja Rule, released on June 1, 1999 by Def Jam Recordings and Irv Gotti's Murder Inc. Records as the latter label's inaugural release.
 Production was mostly handled by Irv Gotti (who also executive produced the album), with additional work provided by Lil Rob, Ty Fyffe, Erick Sermon and Self Service.
 The album features guest appearances from Jay-Z, DMX, Case, Memphis Bleek, Black Child, Ronald Isley and Erick Sermon among others, and its title alludes to the Latin phrase "veni, vidi, vici", meaning "I came, I saw, I conquered".

 Venni Vetti Vecci debuted at number three on the US Billboard 200, selling 184,000 copies in its first week.
 The album was supported by one successful single, "Holla Holla," which peaked at number 35 on the US Billboard Hot 100 singles chart.
+A music video was shot for the album track "Daddy's Little Baby" and was released.

 Background

 In 1995, Ja Rule was one of the first artists to be featured on Mic Geronimo's "Time to Build".
 He then formed a group named "Cash Money Click" with his friends, which then signed a deal with TVT Records, under which they recorded two albums and released one single before being dropped from the label.
 Ja Rule later called it a "bullshit deal" as TVT withheld the publishing royalties of the recorded material.
 Irv Gotti was hired as an A&R while working as an executive producer for Def Jam, and convinced Ja Rule to sign a deal with the label.

 Russell Simmons later allowed Gotti to have his own record label.
 Irv co-founded Murder Inc. Records and promoted Ja Rule, placing him on songs amongst rappers Jay-Z, LL Cool J, DMX, Method Man and Redman.
 Due to Ja Rule's exceptional performances on these songs, representatives from Def Jam gave his debut album a release date.